tegaidogun/Cosmo-Projectiles/README.md

 </head>
 <body>

-<h1>Cosmo-Projectiles: AR Rocket Launch Simulation: Unity Project</h1>
+<h1>Cosmo-Projectiles: AR Phsyics Simulation: Unity Project</h1>

-<p>Welcome to the repository of the AR Rocket Launch Simulation called <b>Cosmo-Projectiles</b>, a solo-project developed for the Shellhacks 2023 AR Challenge hosted by Microsoft.
+<p>Welcome to the repository of the AR Rocket Launch Simulation called <b>Cosmo-Projectiles</b>, a solo-project developed for the two-day Hackathon Shellhacks 2023 AR Challenge hosted by Microsoft.
 This project showcases a simple rocket launch simulation, offering an educative AR experience.</p>

 <h2>Requirements</h2>